Updated September 2023

 Yes.
 The Skills Boost program is aimed at adult learners who are looking to upgrade their skills by returning to college full time.
 If you’ve been out of high school for at least 10 years and you qualify for the Canada Student Grant for Full-Time Students, you may receive a $1,600 top-up.

 There are initiatives at the provincial level as well.
-For instance, the Ontario government has a program called Second Career that provides funding to help laid-off workers get skills training for high-demand occupations.
+For instance, the Ontario government has a program called Better Jobs Ontario that provides funding to help laid-off workers get skills training for high-demand occupations.
 The funding can be applied to college programs that take one year or less.

 LEARN MORE ABOUT YOUR FINANCIAL AID OPTIONS

 Don’t let a tight budget stop you from pursuing career training.
 You may have more sources of revenue than you realize.